 What is a Mentor?

-The PEACE THROUGH BUSINESS® mentorship program is now in our 7th year and is considered one of the most important and exciting elements of the student’s education and can be accomplished online, in-person or by combining the two methods.
-Ultimately, we ask each mentor to provide a one-year commitment to the 2013 student, along with a commitment to provide IEEW with 2013 quarterly progress reports.
+The PEACE THROUGH BUSINESS® (PTB) mentorship program, now in its 10th year, is considered one of the most important pieces of the student’s education and can be accomplished online, in-person or by combining the two methods.
+Ultimately, we ask each mentor for a one-year commitment to the student, along with an obligation to provide IEEW with quarterly progress reports.
 There are three ways you can mentor PTB students: